JuanxCursed/coding-guide/README.md

 ```
 // On the ticket:

-### WWW: What was done, why was it done, and which problem was solved?
+### What was done, why was it done, and which problem was solved?
+- Fixed red error when trying to access Transfer Points bottom sheet;
+- Fixed api comunication error while trying to transfer points.

 ### Steps to test
 - Access [link] and make login